Zeyu-Li/javascript_notes/README.md

 * arrays can contain multiple types with python
 * objects are like dictionaries in python, ie. they are a hash table/map that maps from a string to an object
 * arrow functions are shorthand functions that very similar to regular functions with a few minor changes
+* async/await - once an async function encounters a await, it will be added to the event loop and continue executing

 ## Uses